Middle name

-In various cultures, a middle name is a portion of a personal name that is written between the person's first given name and their surname.
+In various cultures, a middle name is a portion of a personal name that is written between a person's given name and surname.

 A middle name is often abbreviated and is then called middle initial or just initial.

 A person may be given a middle name regardless of whether it is necessary to distinguish them from other people with the same given name and surname.
 In cultures where a given name is expected to precede the surname, additional names are likely to be placed after the given name and before the surname, and thus called middle names.

-The use of multiple middle names has been somewhat impeded recently by the increased use of computer databases that occasionally allow for only a single middle name or more commonly a middle initial in storing personal records, effectively preventing people with multiple middle names from being listed in such databases under their full name.
-This is worsened by longer compound names, like María del Pilar Pereyra or María de las Nieves García Fernández.
-A workaround would be to add the middle name alongside the first given name or surname, however this is not always possible.